 Creating Connections — Serving the Next Generation of Planners

-The Mentor Match program offers emerging and seasoned professionals with a realistic, tangible opportunity to make connections and share advice about career and professional development during APA's national or chapter conferences.
+The Mentor Match program offers emerging and seasoned professionals with a realistic, tangible opportunity to make connections and share advice about career and professional development during APA's National Planning Conference each spring.

 Gain access to a seasoned professional in a relaxed, casual setting.
 Ask candid questions about what it's like to work in the field of planning, advice on your resume or career path, or any other question you've wanted to ask but haven't had the chance to.

 "Getting to engage with a professional in a more-or-less structured context [was the best aspect], particularly since it was my first conference and I didn't know many people there.
 It was a great springboard to meet people!"

 Give back to the next generation of planners.
 Help them launch their career in the right direction and connect with the APA community.